Congratulations Class of 2019!

 The International School of Port of Spain reserves the right, through its administrative and professional staff, to determine the proper placement of new students.
 Testing, interviews and review of all pertinent records are used to ensure that students are placed properly.
 Students enter ISPS from many different countries with widely differing educational systems.

 Students who enter from schools with a primarily U.S. based curriculum are placed with their age group, provided they have successfully completed the appropriate number of years in school and have not repeated a grade.
 The U.S. system of education usually calls for one year of Kindergarten and a total of 13 years of school.
 ISPS offers a Pre-Kindergarten year for students who are 4 years old on September 1st of the year they wish to enter.
 Students who enter from U.S. curriculum schools or from other international schools with the same calendar will be placed on the basis of age, past school records, number of years in school, and other factors deemed relevant by the administration and the professional staff.

 Students who have attended reception and are about to begin Year 1 in a British system, and are 5 years old by September 1st of current year will be placed in Kindergarten at ISPS.
 Year 2 students who are 6 years old by September 1st of current year will be placed in Grade 1 at ISPS.
 The following years will be placed according to age and number of years the records show the student has been in school.

-ISPS has limited services for students with special needs.
-Support services are available through the Student Support Services Department.
-Applicants with special needs will be reviewed to determine the appropriateness of admission based on their ability to succeed in the standard curriculum in a normal classroom setting.
-The application for any student with a history of special needs must include current psycho-educational reports, special education plans, and any other anecdotal records available.
+The Student Support Services Department at ISPS provides support for students with a range of learning differences, including those with mild challenges and the highly capable.
+Applicants with identified learning differences will be reviewed to determine the appropriateness of admission based on the ability of the school to meet the learning needs of the student with the resources we have available.
+The application for any student with a history of learning differences must include all relevant and current reports including, but not limited to, psycho-educational reports, speech language reports, occupational therapy reports, special education plans, and any other anecdotal records available.